SEMOSS/documentation/docusaurus/docs/How To/App Creation Guides/React App Quickstart Guide.md

 > _Access to Policy App client folder in VS_

 The client folder will be where all of our Frontend code resides.
-To read a more comprehensive guide on the structure of a CFG AI app, you can look at this guide: [React App Technical Guide](React%20App%20In-Depth%20Guide.md).
+To read a more comprehensive guide on the structure of a SEMOSS app, you can look at this guide: [React App Technical Guide](React%20App%20In-Depth%20Guide.md).
 For now we will focus on the client folder.

 ### Step 3: Installing Dependencies